 2. Difficulty with lead generation

 Generating quality leads is an ongoing struggle for many sales reps.
-In fact, 61% of sales and marketing teams say generating leads is their biggest challenge.
+In fact, 61% of sales and marketing teams say generating leads is their biggest challenge and 69% of sales people say it’s the hardest part of their job.

 Even with a clear sales funnel, attracting and identifying the right prospects is time-consuming.

 When faced with insufficient or unqualified leads, sales reps feel overwhelmed.
-The stress alone can demotivate them and impact your sales team’s performance.
+Stress alone can demotivate them and impact your sales team’s performance.
 This often stems from poor data, ineffective prospecting methods, or simply trying to cast too wide a net.

 It’s so important to make sure your team has access to promising leads to encourage better sales performance.
 More on this in a bit.